VIVEKCHOWDARI10/Jenkins/test/ My-Instructons.txt/README.md

-👉 Login to the Jenkins and install docker pipeline and maven integration plugin 👉 Go to tools and add maven and give the path to it (that we downloaded before ), Type mvn —version there you can find the path
+👉 Login to the Jenkins and install docker pipeline and maven integration plugin

-                                    Or
+👉 Go to tools and add maven and give the path to it (that we downloaded before ), Type mvn —version there you can find the path

 You can directly add maven and its version in Jenkins, add maven option will download that

 Now  create a pipeline and add the script normally but take only checkout stage ,here u need to configure the Jenkins and git (I mean connectivity  between them ).
-# create a key pair and store the public key in the git  and private key in the jenkins
+## create a key pair and store the public key in the git  and private key in the jenkins

 ## Jenkins-Github Integration